heegaiximephoomeeghahyaiseekh/interactive-cpp/README.md

 If everything works, you'll end up back in the shell, and there will be an executable called "icpp".

+You can also run ICPP from within SBCL.
+Instead of loading `build.lisp`, load `loader.lisp`, and then call `(icpp::cpp-repl)`.
+If you do this from within SLIME, you will not be able to see anything that your C++ code sends to `stdout` or `cout`, since these have nothing to do with Lisp's `*standard-output*`, which is connected to the SWANK socket.

 # Using it

 ICPP does not contain an actual C++ parser.
 As a result, you must supply additional information for it to know